NatureIsFrequency/JUCE-imgui/README.md

 Integrate in a project using imgui and JUCE
 See the provided example

+# Required JUCE v7 openGL rendering scale fix
+Please read the following if this is required for your JUCE project:
+Juce_openGL_RenderingScale_Fix/README_Juce_openGL_renderingScale_fix.md

 # Implemented Features
 - [x] Platform: Mouse support.
 Can discriminate Mouse/TouchScreen/Pen.
 - [x] Platform: Mouse cursor shape and visibility.
 Disable with 'io.ConfigFlags |= ImGuiConfigFlags_NoMouseCursorChange'.